cbdevnet/midimonster/README.md

 and resource management, and the backends, which are shared objects loaded at start time, which provide a protocol mapping to instances / channels.

-The API and structures is more-or-less documented in [midimonster.h](midimonster.h), more detailed documentation may follow.
+The API and structures are more-or-less documented in [midimonster.h](midimonster.h), more detailed documentation may follow.